TmRxJD/KOMB/README.md

 Ensure Klipper firmware is installed on your 3D printer.

-Integrate the provided KOMB macro code into your Klipper configuration file (usually printer.cfg) or where your macros are stored.
+Integrate the supplied KOMB macro code, "KOMB.cfg", into your Klipper configuration file "printer.cfg", alongside your other macros.
+To enhance user-friendliness, it's recommended to maintain the KOMB Variables in a separate file and include it using "[include _KOMB_Variables.cfg]."
+Alternatively, you can merge it with the main configuration if you find that more convenient.

-Specify variables in the _KOMB_Variables section to match your brushing requirements.
+Specify variables in the KOMB_Variables section to match your brushing requirements.

 Determine exact XY brush position via the printer's UI.
 Start from the bottom left corner, adjusting down to 0.1mm accuracy if you desire.